 Each box includes easy to prepare goods like noodles/rice, seasonings, sauces, and soups.
 AND you’ll also get English translations of the ingredients, suggested uses and nutritional information.

 My Little Box Japan is a beautifully curated beauty box that contains high-end cosmetics from France and Japan.
 In each box you’ll also receive a lifestyle magazine with cute illustrations penned by a Japanese expat in France.
 My Little Box is originally from France and My Little Box Japan stays true to its origins.

 Priced at 3,350 yen a month, My Little Box Japan may feel steep, but consider it your #SelfCareSunday treat.
 Because you’re worth it!
 Use my code FRIEND199392 to save 1,000 yen off your first order!

 Oisix is Japan’s largest meal kit and organic food delivery service.
 Not bad for a company that started in 1997!
 You can shop a la carte or let Oisix choose for you.
 I usually get my produce from my in-laws in Ibaraki.
 So, I like to shop a la carte at Oisix for dairy products, baked goods, and imported/gourmet items.

 I’m also a big fan of Oisix meal kits, which come with everything you need to prepare dinner and a side dish or soup for 2 or 3 people.
 They also have specific meal kits that are “kid-approved.”

-Last year, Oisix acquired Purple Carrot, an American vegan meal kit delivery service.
+A few years ago, Oisix acquired Purple Carrot, an American vegan meal kit delivery service.
 So, you can purchase vegan meals through Oisix, too!
 Choose between weekly or bi-weekly delivery.

 Raxy Beauty Box